Māoriland Filmmakers Residency

 Residents will also have the opportunity to share their skills and knowledge base, particularly with rangatahi participating in Māoriland projects.

 The Māoriland Filmmaker’s Residency will be a refurbished four-room villa within the Māoriland Hub and will include an editing suite, office and living space.
-It will be completed in late 2019.
+It will be completed in March 2021.

 The NATIVE Slam is an international Indigenous collaboration challenge.
 Each year, in the days leading up to Māoriland Film Festival, Indigenous filmmakers team up in New Zealand to make a short film.
 A NATIVE Slam team is made up of one Māori filmmaker host and two international Indigenous filmmakers.
 They have just 72 hours and no budget.
 Since its inception in 2016, seventeen short films have been created that have played in film festivals around the world.